ExchangeUnion/xud/instructions-for-devs.md

 npm run db:init
 ```

+Setup raiden according to [this guide](https://github.com/ExchangeUnion/xud/blob/raiden_swap/lib/raidenclient/README.md).

-The [preAlpha release](https://github.com/ExchangeUnion/xud/releases) only supports raiden swaps on testnet, thus we recommend to disable lnd for now, to avoid unnecessary error outputs:
+[Releases](https://github.com/ExchangeUnion/xud/releases) currently only support raiden ERC20 swaps on testnet, thus we recommend to disable lnd in the config, to avoid unnecessary error outputs:
 ```toml
 [lnd]
 disable = true
 ```
-Then setup raiden by following [this guide](https://github.com/ExchangeUnion/xud/blob/raiden_swap/lib/raidenclient/README.md).

-## Starting the Daemon
+## 4. Starting the Daemon

 Open a new terminal and launch a `xud` process